Ukraine denies Russian claim Kyiv sent drones to hit Kremlin

 Asked whether the U.S. believed Putin was a lawful target of any potential Ukrainian strike, Jean-Pierre said that since the start of the conflict, the U.S. was “not encouraging or enabling Ukraine to strike beyond its border.”

-U.N. deputy spokesman Farhan Haq said the United Nations "is not in a position to confirm these reports.
-We strongly reiterate our call on all concerned to refrain from any rhetoric or action that could further escalate the conflict."
+U.N. deputy spokesman Farhan Haq said that the United Nations "is not in a position to confirm these reports.
+We strongly reiterate our call on all concerned to refrain from any rhetoric or action that could further escalate the conflict,” Haq said.

 The purported drone attack would be a significant escalation in the 14-month conflict, with Ukraine taking the war to the heart of Russian power.